HafslundEcoVannkraft/stratus-tf-github-environments/AI_CONTEXT.md

 ---

 > **For AI Assistants**: This project is production-ready and used by multiple teams.
+The module is now generic for any Azure infrastructure while maintaining Stratus workflow patterns.
 Changes should be conservative, well-documented, and maintain backward compatibility.
 When in doubt, ask for clarification about Stratus-specific requirements or corporate constraints.